forrestblee/as_axis_mux/README.md

 **Performance**

 As long as the source input and the Beam Mux are operating at the same clock rate, there is no need for any backpressure from the MUX to the source.
-However, backpressure is implemented regardless.
+However, backpressure is implemented regardless due to FIFO best practice.

 The new version which buffers the full transactions before sending has a 2 clock cycle delay from the final TLAST pulse.
 However, there may be data in queue being transmitted that would ultimate delay the transaction further.
 ~~The Beam Mux has a clock delay of one clock.
 As a caveat, this implementation violates the AXI spec "suggestion" for all AXI outputs to be registered.
 There is a commented out version that registers the outputs, which increases the clock delay to two.~~